 We provide geodatabase creation, management, and storage for all working project data.
 It is structured and optimized to hold geometric data including shapefiles, feature datasets, and feature classes (e.g. points, symbols, and polygons that represent similar geographic objects).

 To effectively communicate project information, we can develop creative and informative maps and graphics.
 This allows spatial data to be analyzed using numerous GIS toolsets and professional expertise to create optimum solutions and designs.

 To allow access to data from any web-enabled device, our GIS specialists provide streamlined data viewing portals and applications.
 Data is hosted in secure cloud storage to ensure constant access to applications and data for individuals with permission to view such information.

-The query and analysis tools of GIS programs allow us to identify all features or areas that fit a certain criteria or performance measure.
-We are then able to identify strengths and weaknesses of public systems in order to develop plans and solutions for the future.
+The query and analysis tools of GIS programs allow us to identify all features or areas that fit certain criteria or performance measures.
+We are then able to identify the strengths and weaknesses of public systems to develop plans and solutions for the future.